NikaDarab/todo/README.md

-# ToDo
+# ToDo App

 Live app: https://todo-nikadarab.netlify.app/

 ## Summary

-Simple todo list built on React.js, using react hooks and context and FireBase and FireStore for authentication and database.
+This is a todo list built on React.js, using react hooks and context and FireBase and FireStore for authentication and database.

+## User Stories

+- A user can create an account and/or login
+- A logged in user can view,add,complete and delete the list items of the todo list.
+- A user can log out.

 ## Technologies used

-Firebase, FireStor and React.js
+Firebase, FireStor and React.js and React hooks.

+## What I Learned

+I had to learn hooks for this project and it was incredibly intuitive and easy to learn.

 ## Screenshots